 Tori Bautista has lived on Oahu all her life.
 She’s a graduate of Pearl City High School and continued higher education at Leeward Community College, University of Hawaii, and earned a Bachelor's degree in Elementary Education from Chaminade University in December 2001.
 Her professional work began in the Department of Education at Kapolei Elementary School and Leihoku Elementary School teaching grades 1-3 where she taught for five years.
 While teaching in the DOE, she also became actively involved in our parish, Our Lady of Good Counsel, receiving her sacraments through RCIA in 2002, becoming a lector and a catechist for First Holy Communion.

 “When my husband, Oscar, and I were blessed with our first child, Alyssa, and she was ready for preschool, there was no question where she would attend.
 This is when I also was blessed to be the 3rd-grade teacher, here at Our Lady of Good Counsel School.
-I have been here since 2006 and currently teach 7th Grade, along with 6-8th grade math and have the opportunity to work alongside two amazing women on our team!!
+I have been here since 2006 and taught 7th Grade, along with 6-8th grade math and had the opportunity to work alongside two amazing women on our team!!
 I also had the pleasure of working as a preschool teacher for 2 years.
 My husband and I have two children, Alyssa and Anthony, who are altar servers at OLGC, and we spend much of our time together at soccer, baseball fields, and basketball courts.
 It is truly a calling to be a teacher and I wouldn’t trade it for anything in the world...to be able to touch the lives of the children I teach and help to bring God’s message of love & service to them is my passion.”